SlothCodeszz/GenAI-Task/README.md

 Grounding: The system prompt explicitly instructs the model to refuse answering if the context is insufficient, effectively mitigating hallucinations.

+---

-Azure-Native Productionisation Strategy
+Azure-Native Productionisation Strategy:-
 To transition this from a local prototype to an enterprise-grade service, I would implement the following Azure architecture:

-Vector Database: Migrate from local FAISS to Azure AI Search.
+• Vector Database: Migrate from local FAISS to Azure AI Search.
 Provide managed scalability, hybrid search like combining vectors with keywords and enterprise-grade security.

-Orchestration: Wrapping the RAG logic in a FastAPI service deployed on Azure Kubernetes Service (AKS) for horizontal scaling and high availability.
+• Orchestration: Wrapping the RAG logic in a FastAPI service deployed on Azure Kubernetes Service (AKS) for horizontal scaling and high availability.

-Inference: Use Azure OpenAI Service for production-grade reasoning and lower latency.
+• Inference: Use Azure OpenAI Service for production-grade reasoning and lower latency.

-Observability: Would integrate Azure Monitor and Prometheus to track RAG metrics such as retrieval latency, token usage and groundedness scores.
+• Observability: Would integrate Azure Monitor and Prometheus to track RAG metrics such as retrieval latency, token usage and groundedness scores.

+---

-Development Workflow & AI Usage
+Development Workflow & AI Usage:-
-AI as a Force Multiplier: AI coding assistants were utilised for rapid scaffolding and boilerplate generation.
+• AI as a Force Multiplier: AI coding assistants were utilised for rapid scaffolding and boilerplate generation.

-The "Lead" Guardrail: Every architectural decision—from vector normalisation to prompt constraints was manually verified.
+• The "Lead" Guardrail: Every architectural decision—from vector normalisation to prompt constraints was manually verified.
 I prioritise AI for speed on "known patterns" while retaining total manual control over the system's logic and reliability.

+---

-Future Enhancements
+Future Enhancements:-
-AST-Aware Chunking: Moving beyond fixed-size windows to understand Python function/class boundaries for even higher retrieval precision.
+• AST-Aware Chunking: Moving beyond fixed-size windows to understand Python function/class boundaries for even higher retrieval precision.

-Reranking Layer: Adding a Cross-Encoder to re-rank top results before passing them to the LLM.
+• Reranking Layer: Adding a Cross-Encoder to re-rank top results before passing them to the LLM.

-Incremental Indexing: Implementing a delta-logic to only re-index files that have changed.
+• Incremental Indexing: Implementing a delta-logic to only re-index files that have changed.

+---

-Quick Setup Instructions
+Quick Setup Instructions:-
 To run this assistant locally, follow these steps:

 Environment Setup: